• Skip to primary navigation

 How Long Until You Can Trust Your Dog and Cat Together?

 There is no guaranteed timeline for getting your dog and cat to peacefully and calmly coexist.
 Stopping dog aggression towards cats, indoors or outdoors, requires ongoing training and management.
-For some dogs, it may take up to six weeks while for others months.
+For some dogs, it may take up to six weeks, while for others, it may take months.

-You’ll also need to keep in mind how long your dog has been practising reactive or aggressive behaviours before you started training.
+You’ll also need to consider how long your dog had been practising reactive or aggressive behaviours before starting training.
 The longer your dog has been aggressive towards cats, the longer you’ll need to train.

 cat-glaring-at-dog